eramirez51/worknotes/01-Projects/Hundred Alts/🎯 UploadToBigTable.md

 The advantage of an Avro file vs a streaming to Bigtable is it is cheaper, then we can easily use `tobq` for this ..
 This sounds like a better solution..

 # Plan
+## Prerequisite
+* I might need addtl DF credential to write data to BQ, but if I use `tobq`, maybe I dont need that?
 ## Plan A
 * Try to generate Avro and use ToBq to send it.
 I need to find my Dataflow code that generates Avro
  * Found it? https://github.com/u-next/ds-autoaltmakers/blob/feature/dataflower/src/dataflow/dataflow/beam/csv2avro.py